 Elizabeth George, who is after all a Texan and not English, does a terrific job conveying the way of life at New Scotland Yard.
 She appears to put on an equally creditable performance in showing how the very quirky Italian justice system works.
 But she uses Italian rather more freely than an English-speaker with no knowledge of Romance languages might like.
 My Spanish helped me some, but I found a lot of the dialogue in Italy just as confusing as it was for Barbara Havers.

 Just One Evil Act isn’t the very best of George’s Inspector Lynley novels, but it’s a worthy addition to the series.
 The characters behave in believable ways, lending depth to what we’ve previously known about them, and the suspense holds until the end.
 It’s a good, solid read.

-A review of The Sound of Broken Glass, by Deborah Crombie
+The Sound of Broken Glass (Duncan Kincaid and Gemma James #15) by Deborah Crombie

 @@@ (3 out of 5)

 If you’ve ever contemplated writing a thriller, or even just a run-of-the-mill crime novel, you may have stopped in your tracks when you came to the point of coming up with a plot.
 It ain’t easy (at least for those of us who aren’t named James Patterson).
 Readers tend to demand stories that keep them puzzled right up to the end, surprise or shock them in the closing pages, and then leave them with a satisfied feeling that everything makes sense after all.
 All this requires that lots of loose ends need to be tied up tightly, shining a favorable light on the intrepid investigator who solves the case or the heroic action figure who forestalls disaster (usually something tantamount to destroying the planet we live on).

 Sometimes coincidence plays a part in making all this work.
 And sometimes it plays much too big a part.